javakid999/rocket-simulator/README.md

 List of bugs to fix:
-* The fact that the orbit trails are broken
 * You can't burn from the map screen
+* You can't stage
+* Paths are still a little broken
+* Engine realismo